 We also save both overclocked and stock-speed BIOS settings, using Asus' OC Profiles feature.
 That way our customers can easily reset the overclocking if they accidentally change a setting in the BIOS, or switch to normal speed settings if need be.
 We even take screen-shots of the BIOS settings as they are when the computer ships out, creating an easy visual reference for both our customers and our tech support department.

-If you are interested in getting an overclocked system, check out our Deluge line of gaming computers.
+If you are interested in getting an overclocked system, check out our Deluge line of performance computers.
 We can also offer overclocking on more customized systems, as long as the combination of hardware is approved by our production team.
 Please feel free to call or email our sales consultants for more info, or to set up a quote!